anastasia-morf/EMSC4033-project/ProjectPlanner.md

 ## Testing, validation, documentation

 I will be conducting tests using both the `assert` function and the validation tests available within the `LiPD` package itself.
 These validation tests will be for the files themselves, whereas my tests will be for the functions I create.
-I will also be using some prebuilt functions from the `LiPD` package, but these work and there is no need to test them.
+I will also be using some prebuilt functions from the `LiPD` package, but these have been tested in the official documentation and so there is no need to do additional work.

-Using the assert statement, I could test for:
+Using the assert statement, I will test for:
 - whether the correct data has been loaded
 - whether specific variables exist within the LiPDs
-- whether the maps return...
+- whether the plots return the correct variables